 Stars and hearts Christmas wreath

 This Christmas wreath looks great in traditional red and gold Christmas colors.
-Using just a few ornaments—including traditional Christmas symbols like stars—and finishing with red bows and a ribbon to hang, this wreath’s festive feeling is sure to brighten any home’s decor.
+Using just a few ornaments—including traditional Christmas symbols like stars, alongside less traditional hearts—and finishing with red bows and a ribbon to hang, this wreath creates a festive feeling sure to brighten any home’s decor.
 Don’t forget to fluff your wreath base, as this will make the wreath pop.

 Have a blue Christmas wreath